ondefy/permissionless-multisigner-paymaster/audit-specs.md

 ## Area of concerns

 1. Manipulation of update refunds.
-For eg: Inflation of `previousTotalBalance` in any manner or managers are refunded more than deserving amount.
+For eg: Inflation/deflation of `previousTotalBalance` in any manner or managers are refunded more than deserving amount.
 2. Gas griefing attacks that drains the paymaster.
 For eg: Invalid signature returns magic = bytes4(0) instead of reverting.
 Could this be used to drain paymaster funds in the future?
 3. Funds being stuck in  the paymaster.
 4. Any particular way that affects the reputation of paymaster in future as mentioned [here](https://docs.zksync.io/build/developer-reference/account-abstraction/paymasters#paymaster-verification-rules).